-UPDATE, AUGUST 9: Due to recent COVID-19 outbreaks and lockdowns, The Empire Strips Back's 2021 season has been postponed to 2022.
-The Melbourne show will now take place on Saturday, February 12.
+UPDATE, August 9, 2021: Due to recent COVID-19 outbreaks and lockdowns, The Empire Strips Back's 2021 season has been postponed to 2022.
+The Sydney shows will now take place on Friday, February 4 and Friday, February 11.
 This article has been updated to reflect that change.

 In 2011, in this very country and galaxy, a pop culture favourite gained a singing, stripping burlesque parody.
 It's the mash-up that was bound to happen.
 Who hasn't looked at George Lucas' space opera, its sprawling drama and ample spectacle, and wondered what a steamier, funnier version with more visible butt cheeks would look like?

 Russall S Beattie clearly did, and had a good feeling that other people would give it a shot.
 The Empire Strips Back was the end result.
 It became a hit around Australia, then took itself overseas to much acclaim.
 Now it's returning home for a 2021 tour — once again showing local audiences that lightsabers aren't the hottest thing in the Star Wars galaxy.

 The saucy show promises "seriously sexy stormtroopers, a dangerously seductive Boba Fett, some tantalising Twi'leks, a delightfully lukewarm Taun Taun, a lady-like Skywalker [and] the droids you are looking for", according to its website.
 Apparently Yoda doesn't get the sexed-up treatment, but there is plenty of song, dance, acrobatics and — because it's burlesque — the removal of clothing.